When the orthodontist suggests you wear rubber bands for braces, you may be curious to know, “Are Rubber Bands the Last Step To Braces?”

 Of course, you have to wear a rubber band while sleeping.
 If you don’t, treatment progress will be slow.

-You can also check our recommended braces care kit with the price.
+Finally, you can also check our recommended braces care kit.

-Though braces can be removed within a few weeks after the removal of the rubber bands, it can be used early in many cases.
-Whether rubber bands are the last step to braces depends on the planning of the orthodontist and the types of cases.
+Although braces can be removed a few weeks after the rubber bands are removed, they can be used sooner in many circumstances.
+Whether rubber bands are the last step to braces depends on the treatment plan designed by the orthodontist and the types of cases.